zeroasiccorp/umi/umi/formal/README.md

   The pytest lane enforces both directions -- a fault task that passes is reported as the error it is.
 * `prove` tasks are k-induction: a PASS is **unbounded**, not a bounded search.
+  `bmc` tasks are bounded, and are used where a proof would otherwise rest on DUT-internal state; the harness header says why in each case.
 * Every `cover` witness must be REACHED, or the environment is over-constrained.
 * A fault may falsify several related rules at once, and which label the solver reports can vary.
 Each `.sby` names the intended label per fault task.